 We discover, by chance of these famous small transversal roads, heaps of creeks and handles more wild, cute as all, and yet not cut off from the world, since there is each time a row of bungalows or a nearby resort ...
 Ideal for breaks watermelon shake and other fruit juices.

-The people here are more charming and less "commercial" than Phi Phi.
-Everyone goes with his big Thai smile and greets you kindly as you stop somewhere.
+The people here are more charming and less "commercial" than in Phi Phi.
+Everybody gives you a big Thai smile and greets you kindly as soon as you stop somewhere.

 A nice lady who served orange juice along the road, at an overhanging spot, with a beautiful view of the sea, helped me negotiate the steep descent to her little bamboo bar by coming even driving my bike ...